StephenCrawley/skrawl/README.md

 > why?

-for fun. and to learn some new things. first impl will be in Java. i don't know Java.
+for fun. and to learn some new things. first impl will be in C. i don't know C.

 > how?